The FAFSA’s Asset Protection Allowance Continues to Crash

 Only Congress can fix this problem in the federal financial aid formulas.

 The simplest solution is for Congress to explicitly exclude qualified education benefits from the definition of assets on the FAFSA, and qualified distributions from the definition of untaxed income.
 Qualified education benefits include 529 college savings plans, prepaid tuition plans and Coverdell education savings accounts.
-Non-qualified distributions will remain as part of adjusted gross income (AGI).
+The earnings portion of a non-qualified distribution will continue to be included in adjusted gross income (AGI).